 Ionic or React Native?
 Which is better?
 What should I use for my mobile application?

 Before diving deeply into the differences between Ionic and React Native, let’s briefly remind ourselves what hybrid and native apps are.

 - Apps built in native languages can access all the feature in their platform.

-- Apps are built with built with native languages, generally Kotlin or Java for Android, Objective-C or Swift for iOS
+- Apps are built with native languages, generally Kotlin or Java for Android, Objective-C or Swift for iOS.

-- Native app development generally requires a initially higher investment in resources and time (therefore cost) when cross-platform applications are required.
+- Native app development generally requires an initially higher investment in resources and time (therefore cost) when cross-platform applications are required.